 The Leofoto brand and their LS “Ranger” series tripods were not on our radar until we stumbled upon a travel tripod ranking post from David Berryrieser of The Center Column, a website dedicated to scientific testing and ranking of photo tripods.
 At the top of David’s “travel tripod” ratings, which scores tripods based on stiffness, height and weight, were a few well known brands: RRS, Feisol and Gitzo and one brand I didn’t recognize: Leofoto.

 Near the top of David’s ratings for travel tripods was the Leofoto LS-284C (Amazon / B&H).
-It was most notably marked as a $200 tripod ranked between a $895 tripod and a $420 tripod.
+It was most notably marked as a cheaper tripod ranked among significantly more expensive tripods.
 That got me intrigued.
 It was also interesting to see that my beloved old Sirui T-025X (now superseded by the T-25SK) was ranked in dead-last place for overall stiffness in David’s tests.
 Yeah… I guess I already expected that.

-The stand out characteristic of the Leofoto LS-284C was its price: only around $200 for the tripod legs or less than $300 for the kit with a low-profile ballhead.
-That’s about 1/4 of the price of the next highest ranked tripod and much more in-tune with my “I want to support my heavy $3000 camera and lens on a $200 travel tripod” mantra.
+The stand out characteristic of the Leofoto LS-284C was its price, we paid about half the price of an equivalent Gitzo for the kit with a low-profile ballhead.
+That’s much more in-tune with my “I want to support my heavy $3000 camera and lens on a cheap travel tripod” mantra.

 Specifications and Design